MauroMardones/LBSPR_Krill/index.md

 Recent work has shown that under equilibrium conditions (that is, constant F and no recruitment variability) and assuming the von Bertalanffy growth equation, constant natural mortality for all ages, and logistic or jack-knife selectivity, standardization of the composition of lengths of two populations with the same ratio of natural mortality to growth rate (*M/k*) and the same ratio of mortality by fishing to natural mortality (*F/M*) will be identical [@Hordyk2016].
 Extension of this model to incorporate length-at-age variability and logistic selectivity confirms that, at equilibrium, the composition of the predicted duration of catch of an exploited population is primarily determined by the ratios of M/k and F/M. The analytical models developed in @Hordyk2014c suggest that with knowledge of the asymptotic von Bertalanffy length $L_{\infty}$ and the coefficient of variation in $CVL_{\infty}$, the ratio of total mortality to the von Bertalanffy growth coefficient (*Z/k*) for a given population can be estimated from a representative sample of the size structure of the catch.
 If *M/k* (or parameters) is also known, then the results of @Hordyk2016 suggest that it is possible to estimate F/M from the composition of the catch.
 Often the F/M ratio has been used as a biological reference point when is 1 [@Zhou2012].

 The LBSPR model requires the following parameters: an estimate of the M/k ratio, $L_{\infty}$, $CVL_{\infty}$, and knowledge of maturity by length (maturity ogive), both set parameters know in krill.
 This model uses data on composition by catch sizes to estimate intrinsic productivity or Spawning Potential Ratio (SPR).
-This concept was extracted from @Goodyear1993, where the ratio of lifetime average egg production per recruit (EPR) was calculated for fish and non-fish resources.
+This concept was extracted from @Goodyear1993, where the ratio of lifetime average egg production per recruit (EPR) was calculated for fished and no fished (virgin condition) resources.
 An algorithm route for the calculation of the SPR is the following;

 $${SPR}=\frac{EPR_{fished}}{EPR_{nofished}}$$ where;